Our vision of Industry 4.0. Discover how Warp 10 can manage data and processes in industrial context.

 Faced with these difficulties, the simplest is to rely on empirical knowledge, the gains of experience.
 But what happens when the expert is on sick leave or is retiring?

 These observational data are so-called time series.
-That is, sequences of values that are contextualized and timestamped.
+These are sequences of values that are contextualized and timestamped.
 This is a very specific typology of data highlighted by the IoT in particular, requiring adapted tools.

 Depending on the size of the industrial site and the frequency of measurements, these data can quickly represent large volumes.
 Traditional tools for storing and manipulating data are not suitable.
 It is necessary to have the right tool to meet this need.